ampl/ampl.github.io/docs/source/solvers/cplex/cplexmp.md

       1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:lineq
+      Solver acceptance level for 'LinConEQ', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:linge
+      Solver acceptance level for 'LinConGE', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:linle
+      Solver acceptance level for 'LinConLE', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

 acc:linrange (acc:linrng)
       Solver acceptance level for 'LinConRange', default 2: